afeefa2023/Screen_Time_analysis/README.md

 **Conclusion**

 Examining screen time patterns, particularly on the noteworthy date of '2022-09-18,' offers valuable insights.
-Analyzing app usage and notification trends not only sheds light on user behavior but also has implications for enhancing user engagement.
+Analyzing app usage and notification trends not only sheds light on user behavior but also has implications for enhancing user engagement.[here](https://colab.research.google.com/drive/1XvxgdxHlpLTVq1gfa9quizCyr4GM7Nec?usp=sharing)